What Is Shopify Payments? Why Every Shopify Store Should Use It

 Multi-currency support – Sell in different currencies for global customers.
 Shopify exclusive – Cannot be used outside of Shopify.

-Shopify Payments vs. Third-Party Payment Gateways
+Shopify Payments vs. Third-party payment gateways

 Shopify does not require you to use Shopify Payments.
 You can choose from over 100 different payment gateways, offering flexibility in accepting payments.
 Below is a comparison of Shopify Payments and popular alternatives: